The Great Conditioner Debate!

 5. Massage a small amount of conditioner in and around the feet, especially between toes and the under pads.
 Start with a little bit of product, and add more if desired.
 Remember — you don’t need to use too much.
 I cannot say that too often!

-Following this very simple process will help stop your dog needing to chew their feet (due to irritation), developing dry, cracked, discoloured or smelly paws, also due to wet and muddy elements.
+Following this very simple process will help stop your dog needing to chew their feet (due to irritation), developing dry, cracked, discolored, or smelly paws, also due to wet and muddy elements.

 Building skin health in your dog has benefits over and above just the itch.
 You can be rest assured!

-Underwater Dogs is professional haircare for dogs promising you the cleanest, softest most delicious smelling dog on the block!
-Professional grooming salon formulas, naturally moisturising shampoos and conditioners - soap-free, paraben-free and pH balanced, made especially for your dog.
+Underwater Dogs is professional haircare for dogs promising you the cleanest, softest, most delicious-smelling dog on the block!
+Professional grooming salon formulas, naturally moisturizing shampoos and conditioners — soap-free, paraben-free, and pH balanced, made especially for your dog.

 We’re proud of our product range and would like to assure all our dog-loving customers that our quality ingredients, and scientific formulations will not let you down.
 All products are backed by the Underwater Dogs 100% Money Back Guarantee.